dcooney/react-npm-starter/README.md

 The `Example.tsx` file is a simple HTML button component that is intended to be distributed as a package on npm.

 Go ahead and rename this component or create an entirely new component.
-Either way, this will be the main component used for distribution so add component logic and functionality to this entry point.
+This will be the main component used for distribution so add component logic and functionality to this entry point.

 #### Testing